 Other sun-safety tips that can also help keep it at bay include wearing hats, sunglasses and protective clothing and staying in the shade during the hottest parts of the day.

 There is a range of different face peels available to treat a whole host of conditions – including melasma – working by removing the outer layer of the skin that contains the unwanted pigment.
 They should always be undertaken by an experienced professional (like us!) to prevent any unwanted side effects, such as scarring.
 Read more about the benefits and what we offer here.

 The ultimate in exfoliation, this popular technique is a non-chemical, non-invasive, non-surgical skin resurfacing treatment using a diamond head machine and is yet another treatment we’re proud to offer here at Lovoir.
-Results are best seen when used in conjunction with regular sunscreen application.
+Results are best seen when used in conjunction with other treatements and regular sunscreen application.
 Read more here.

 Is there anything the Dermapen can’t do?
 Helping to regenerate the skin via a series of tiny pinpricks, it’s another great tool.
 Read more here.

 Things like birth control pills and hormone therapy can exacerbate the occurrence of melasma, so wherever possible, try and find non-hormonal alternatives.

 Did you know we can create tailor-made skincare regimes and treatment plans from our skin consultations?